ptrckhmmr/learning-to-defer-with-limited-expert-predictions/Embedding-Supervised/README.md

 ## Embedding-Supervised Learning Approaches for Generating Artificial Expert Labels
 This repository contains the implementations of the embedding-supervised learning baselines **Embedding-NN** and **Embedding-SVM** for generating artificial expert labels.

-### Requirements:
-* PyTorch ≥ 1.4
-* download and extract <a href="https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-100 dataset</a> into ./data/
-* download and extract <a href="https://cloud.google.com/healthcare-api/docs/resources/public-datasets/nih-chest">NIH dataset</a> and alter the path to the NIH images in datasets/nih.py

 ### Train Embedding Model
 To train the embedding model for the CIFAR-100 dataset run:
 <pre>python train_emb_model.py --dataset cifar100 --model efficientnetb1 --num_classes 20 --lr 0.1</pre>